verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] (when someone's phone rings a lot) you are very popular this morning.
 - [ ] Being an adult is 80% misery.
 - [ ] Beep.
 What's that?
 Oh wait!
 That's the sound of my self esteem flatlining.
+- [ ] Your mind and body split in two, head in opposite directions, and agree to meet up the next day.